Open Source vs. Proprietary LLMs

 Now that we've explored both open source and proprietary LLMs, let's compare their key differences across crucial aspects like cost, customization, performance, and more.

-Use Cases for Open Source LLMs
+Use cases for Open Source LLMs

 The main advantage of open-source LLMs is the flexibility to integrate your own data alongside the model’s pre-existing data.
 This capability allows organizations to fine-tune and adapt models to fit unique requirements, making them especially useful for customized applications and privacy-sensitive industries.